tdwg/website/content/pages/conferences/2022/index.md

 ## Schedule

 The conference will take place 17–21 October with full days of events starting at 9 AM ([UTC+3; EEST](https://www.timeanddate.com/worldclock/converter.html?iso=20221017T060000&p1=238)) in Sofia, Bulgaria.
-A welcome reception on Sunday evening, 16 October is included in registration.
+A welcome reception on Sunday evening, 16 October is included in registration as well as a conference banquet on the evening of the 20th.

 The in-person conference registration includes a full-day field trip to [Rila Monastery](https://whc.unesco.org/en/list/216/), a UNESCO World Heritage site, on Wednesday 19 October.